Central Valley High School (Washington): Wrestling

 The CV Wrestling team has been to the playoffs 16 times winning their only state title in the 1997–1998 season.

 Cross Country

 The CV Cross Country team has experienced success in recent years.
 In 2006, the Bears placed at state for the first time in over 40 years, and earned a ranking as 24th in the nation on Harrier's Super 25.
 The team won their first WIAA State Cross Country Meet in 2012.
-Since then, an incoming freshman team in 2015 seemed to breath life back into the team.
+Since then, an incoming freshman team in 2015 seemed to breathe life back into the team.
 The new freshman class was ranked second in the nation.
 They have placed second back-to-back at the WIAA State Cross Country Meet in 2016 and 2017.
 After placing second in second in 2017, they proceeded to win NIKE Cross Regionals and advanced to nationals.
 The team has produced two state champions: Pete Whitford in 1968 and Ryan Kline in 2017.